-Brett McGurk serves as Deputy Assistant Secretary for Iraq and Iran in the Bureau of Near Eastern Affairs.
+Ambassador Brett McGurk serves as Deputy Special Presidential Envoy for the Global Coalition to Counter ISIL and as Deputy Assistant Secretary for Iraq and Iran in the Bureau of Near Eastern Affairs at the U.S. Department of State.
 His previous assignment was Senior Advisor in the Bureau of Near Eastern Affairs with a focus on Iraq and other regional initiatives.
-In the Obama administration, McGurk has served as a special advisor to the National Security Staff and as Senior Advisor to Ambassadors Ryan Crocker, Christopher Hill, and James Jeffrey in Baghdad.
-In these capacities, McGurk participated in President Obama’s 2009 review of Iraq policy and helped manage the transition from military to civilian lead in the wake of the U.S. military drawdown.
-During the Bush administration, Mr. McGurk served as Director for Iraq and then as Special Assistant to the President and Senior Director for Iraq and Afghanistan.
+In the Obama administration McGurk has served as a special advisor to the National Security Staff and as Senior Advisor to Ambassadors Ryan Crocker, Christopher Hill, and James Jeffrey in Baghdad.
+In these capacities McGurk participated in President Obama’s 2009 review of Iraq policy and helped manage the transition from military to civilian lead following the U.S. military drawdown.
+During the Bush administration McGurk served as Director for Iraq and then as Special Assistant to the President and Senior Director for Iraq and Afghanistan.

 McGurk is a graduate of Columbia University School of law, where served as Senior Editor of the Columbia Law Review.
 After law school, he served as a law clerk to the late Chief Justice William H. Rehnquist on the Supreme Court of the United States, Judge Denis Jacobs on the U.S. Court of Appeals for the 2d Circuit, and Judge Gerard E. Lynch, on the U.S. District Court for the Southern District of New York.
-He holds a B.A. in political science with honors, phi beta kappa, from the University of Connecticut.
-Stay connected and follow @brett_mcgurk
+He holds a B.A. in political science with honors, Phi Beta Kappa, from the University of Connecticut.
+Stay connected and follow @brett_mcgurk on Twitter.